Labour presses Government to make energy bills VAT-free during ‘tough winter’

 Ms Frazer added: “Freeports are an important part of the Government’s levelling up agenda.
 We see them as central to our goal of sparking regeneration, creating jobs, and inspiring innovation throughout the country.”

-“The origins again of the money that they are using to fund this particular project comes … for me is money that has probably been stolen from the Russian people, that is really the origin of where that money comes from.

-“What is particularly disturbing is when you look at the accounts of Aquind, the company itself and you look at the donations being given by one of the individuals, the other one hides himself, Alexander Temerko, to Conservative parties and to Conservative members of this House it’s enormous.”

-Ms Frazer replied: “I would like to strongly object to her suggestion that the Government is not committed to tackling economic crime, it absolutely is and it’s for that reason that it set out 52 measures in 2019 with its economic crime plan.
+Ms Frazer replied: “I would like to strongly object to [Dame Margaret’s] suggestion that the Government is not committed to tackling economic crime, it absolutely is and it’s for that reason that it set out 52 measures in 2019 with its economic crime plan.

 “I’m afraid I’d also like to take issue with the suggestion, the implicit suggestion that she made, which I think was highly inappropriate to suggest, that there was some link to the Government’s actions in relation to economic crime and donations which have been made to a number of members.”